 KEEP MOWING TILL THE GRASS stops growing, and make the last cut a short one.
 Let clippings lie on the lawn to return Nitrogen to the soil, and mow over fallen leaves to shred if not too thick, or rake them off before snow comes.

 TAKE THE MOWER IN for service after the final mowing, rather than in the spring rush, then store without gas in the tank.
 Run it dry.
 If it’s got too much fuel in it, add stabilizer, from the hardware or auto supply store.

 COMPOST HEAP & MULCH

-IF IT ALL SEEMS TOO HECTIC, remember: Seed catalogs in the easy chair are just ahead.
+IF IT ALL SEEMS TOO HECTIC, remember: Seed catalogs in the easy chair are just ahead, and a time of quiet and reflection—which may be welcome after such a year of weather—is almost here, too.
 Position it to point out the window, where there are still riches: berries, or perhaps bark, and new birds.
 Did you join Project Feederwatch yet?
-Recording of data starts mid-month, through April.
+Recording of data runs fall through April.
 Other ways to help the birds are here.

-(All based on my Zone 5B Berkshire MA/Hudson Valley NY location; adjust accordingly.)
+(All chores are based on my Zone 5B Berkshire MA/Hudson Valley NY location; adjust accordingly.)